squid-cache/squid-cache.github.io/docs/Features/CacheManager/Index.md

 Squid packages come with some tools for accessing the cache manager:
 - [squidclient](/Features/CacheManager/SquidClientTool)
     is a command line utility for performing web requests.
-It also has a special ability to send cache manager requests to Squid proxies.
+    It also has the ability to send cache manager requests to Squid proxies.
+    It has been removed from Squid 7.
 - [CacheMgrJs](./CacheMgrJs) is a javascript-based tool
     being developed as an alternative to the CGI tool
 - (deprecated) [cachemgr.cgi](./CacheManagerCgi)